A pesky, strategic bug called the ambrosia beetle has infected avocado trees throughout Florida with a dangerous fungus called laurel wilt.

 So far, the only way to stop the progression of the disease is to wipe out a tree once it’s determined infected.
 This solution is an expensive one in terms of sampling, testing, and disposal, so hopefully a better process is on the way.

-Bankers South recognizes that farming is hard work, especially in times of threatening pesky circumstances.
+AgAmerica recognizes that farming is hard work, especially in times of threatening pesky circumstances.
 Our goal is to assist in any way we can when it comes to farmland financing, helping to ease the distress of these circumstances so that you can focus on what matters: your farm’s day to day operations.
 Our AgAmerica lending program boasts agricultural loans that align with various needs.
-To learn more, contact Bankers South.
+To learn more, contact AgAmerica Lending.
 One of our ag loan experts will be in touch to assist you through the ag lending process.